amanbagrecha/class-labeler/README.md

 Activate the brush tool for photoshop-style polygon creation:

+**Note:** The brush tool requires the target layer to be in editing mode.
+If the layer isn't editable, drawing will warn and abort.

 - **Left-click + drag**: Paint polygons
 - **Right-click + drag**: Erase areas
 - **Shift + scroll**: Adjust brush size